andyL89/intervals-ear-trainer/README.md

 ## User Stories

 * As a user, I want to hear a specific interval when I click a flash card.
-* As a user I want to test my skills by taking a multiple choice quiz in which I listen to a random interval and then guess what interval it was.
+* As a user I want to test my skills by taking a multiple choice quiz with random intervals.

 ## Component Diagram
 Diagram showing parent and children components and how they will be structured in relation to one another: